 Enables or disables the quick boot function to speed up the system boot-up process to shorten the waiting time for entering the operating system and to deliver greater efficiency for daily use.
+The settings here synchronize with the settings of the SMART QuickBoot of Smart 6TM.
 (Default: Disabled)